 The Blue Flag award is given to beaches and marinas that have excellent water quality and maintain other standards including effective and appropriate management to ensure the protection of the natural environment and safety standards.
-Many of the bathing locations within the area to which the Strategy relates were awarded with the Blue Flag in 2022.
+Bathing locations at Portumna, Mountshannon (Lough Derg), Ballycuggeran and Bundoran were awarded with the Blue Flag in 202258.